 Press the tiny round piece (where the coffee came out) back into place (it doesn’t need to be perfect, especially if you plan to cover the top of the hat).

 Load the hat up with pretty bits using white glue, or draw directly on it.

 Leave as-is for a cloche-style hat, or embellish it with a brim made from the other end of the K-cup if you like.
 The diameter of the base of the hat is about 1 inch and 7/16ths.

 For a brim, cut off the edge of the K-cup, then carefully and with a hot glue gun, fit it around the base of your hat and glue the "brim" together.
-Then attach to the base of the hat.
-I use Mod Podge for this part, because it gives you a little more time to gently maneuver the brim exactly where you want it.
+Then attach it to the base of the hat.
+I use Mod Podge for this part because it gives you a little more time to gently maneuver the brim exactly where you want it.
 I think hot glue dries too quickly for this.